20 Must-Visit Places to Travel in Summer in the USA

 source-jbrownell9

-There are thousands of bison there.
-They often walk right past your car.
-It is a bit scary but very exciting.
+There are thousands of large furry bison living there.
+They often walk right past your car windows on the road.

 16. Savannah, Georgia